 - Preparing the job site or cleaning up afterwards

-- Aiding technicians as they complete installation, maintenance and repair of HVAC equipment
+- Assisting with the installation, maintenance and repair of HVAC equipment

 They may also conduct basic tests and checks on HVAC systems to ensure they are functioning properly.

-What Do I Need to Become an HVAC Helper?
+How Do You Apply to Be an HVAC Helper?